Things To Consider When Buying A Garden Room

 Off the shelf refers to garden homes that are precut and ready to go.
 Whilst there can be minor modifications such as lowering the roof height, they are generally fixed in design.
 Most of the work comes from installation and can be installed in the garden, or installed at the warehouse and transported into the garden.
 (Some have it craned in!)
 They are the middle ground between bespoke and kits which is great for those looking for something relatively quick to install and make their own.

 Bespoke garden homes are for those who want to go beyond a pre-set design and look for something specific to their needs.
-With a bespoke design, you’ll generally work with a builder/architect to plan your garden home.
-Whilst this will get you a truly one of a kind structure, it is the more expensive out of the three and has the longest lead time.
+We at Homestead focus primarily in bespoke, with a bespoke design, you’ll generally work with a builder/architect to plan your garden home.

 Kits are pre-cut parts which are then delivered for self-installation.
 They include all the necessary features such as the framework, double-glazed windows and tiles.
 Kits are a cheaper option without cutting on quality.
 As an additional note, although not necessary, it will help immensely if you have prior building experience or are handy with DIY projects.